QtScript

 QtScript is a scripting engine that has been part of the Qt cross-platform application framework since version 4.3.0.
+It was first deprecated as of Qt 5.5, then dropped as of Qt 6.5, and replaced by Qt Meta-object Language (QML).

 The scripting language is based on the ECMAScript standard with a few extensions, such as QObject-style signal and slot connections.
-The library contains the engine, and a C++ API for evaluating QtScript code and exposing custom QObject-derived C++ classes to QtScript.
+The library contains the engine, and a C++ application programming interface (API) for evaluating QtScript code and exposing custom QObject-derived C++ classes to QtScript.

 The QtScript Binding Generator provides bindings for the Qt API to access directly from ECMAScript.
 QtScript and the binding generator are used for Amarok 2's scripting system.

-The current (as of Qt 4.7) implementation uses JavaScriptCore and will not be further developed.
-The module is deprecated as of Qt 5.5.
+The QtScript version as of Qt 4.7 in 2011 uses JavaScriptCore but was developed no further.
+The module was deprecated as of Qt 5.5 in April 2015.

 Qt Script for Applications (QSA)

-An earlier and unrelated scripting engine, called Qt Script for Applications (QSA), was shipped by Trolltech as a separate Qt-based library, dual-licensed under GPL and a commercial license.
+An earlier and unrelated scripting engine, named Qt Script for Applications (QSA), was shipped by Trolltech as a separate Qt-based library, dual-licensed under GNU General Public License (GPL) and a commercial license.

 With the release of QtScript, QSA has been deprecated and reached its end of life in 2008.